Mining One Bitcoin: Time, Difficulty, and Profitability

 The internet loves to repeat: there's not much Bitcoin left, that's why it's so hard to mine.
 A beautiful theory that has nothing to do with reality.

-That Bitcoin is limited is a protocol fact.
+That Bitcoin is limited is a brute fact.
 But the miner couldn't care less.
 His income isn't determined by coin scarcity — it's determined by competition and the cost of electricity.
 You could be mining the very last satoshi, or you could be mining when the network is empty, earning several times more.

 Theorists need theories.
 Miners need wattmeters.